Book Review for “Britt-Marie Was Here” by Fredrik Backman.

 Finally, of course there is no reason for me to defend my rating of a full five out of five stars for this novel.
 Backman has done it again, and it looks like this book will rank high on my list of my five favorite books of the year – for a third year in a row!
 Read this book, read Backman, you’ll never regret it – and that’s something Britt-Marie can certainly appreciate.

-“Britt-Marie Was Here” by Fredrik Backman, published in the USA by Atria Books, released May 3, 2016 is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery on print books, or as a downloadable audiobook), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+“Britt-Marie Was Here” by Fredrik Backman, published in the USA by Atria Books, released May 3, 2016 is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery on print books, or as a downloadable audiobook), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 I would like to thank the publishers for giving me a copy of this book via NetGalley in exchange for a fair review (and believe me, I really do mean EVERY word of this review).